cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/core-concepts/overview.md

 ## Follow/Like 👥

-Follow is similar to SubscribeNFT to some extent because both of them are used to represent an address to ccProfile relationship.
+Follow is similar to SubscribeNFT to some extent because both of them are used to represent an address to CyberProfile relationship.
 Since Follow is implemented through SSM, it’s good for applications with lightweight social graph needs that do not want to incur gas costs.
 Like is used to express the relationship between an address and a post.

 ## Post/Comment 📝

 Post is used to present users’ lightweight content publication.
 Since they are stored in SSM, they could not be monetized directly.
 The SSM also supports Comment which is associated with a certain post.
-Publishing both Post and Comment need the wallet holds ccProfile.
+Publishing both Post and Comment need the wallet holds CyberProfile.

 ![scalable_storage_modules](/img/v2/scalable-storage-modules.png)